geekfamily/awsiotdemo/README.md

 - Select 'create a certificate'
 - Select '1 click certificate create'
 - Download the 3 cert files to the aws_certs directory you created earlier
-- Now click the 'Create a Rule' button
+- Now click the 'Create a Policy' button
-- Now insert the following for this example - this opens up everything which is fine for this demo
+- Now insert the exmaple values from the following into the text fields - this opens up everything which is fine for this demo
 ```bash
 {
   "Version": "2016-03-14",